- Pilot Study Program

 Because our philosophy implies that the quality of the postdoctoral program depends on the quality of the scholars, faculty, and environment, rather than on any particular class or activity, we energetically recruit to obtain high-quality applicants into a research environment where they will work under the guidance of research-sophisticated investigators.

-Our postdoctoral program is directed by a four-member Executive Committee and has thirteen core faculty, representing psychiatry, public health and policy, the behavioral sciences, medicine, and biostatistics.
+Our postdoctoral program is directed by a six-member Executive Committee and has thirteen core faculty, representing psychiatry, public health and policy, the behavioral sciences, medicine, and biostatistics.
 They represent a diverse, but overlapping, range of research interests.

 Postdoctoral Training Program